alvanrahimli/rahim.li/content/blog/2022/specterise-devlog.md

 Also, a friend is waiting for me outside.
 Gotta meet with him.

 ***

-Anyways, if you got any questions, something to talk about, or just want to rant about today's tech, write to me via email :)
+Anyways, if you got any questions, something to talk about, or just want to rant about today's tech, feel free to [contact me](/contact) :)

-alvanrahimli [~@~] pm.me (trying to confuse scrapers, lol)

 > To be continued :D